manish9427/REACT/README.md

-# Implementation

-- Counter
-- Timer
-- Stopwatch
-- TodoApp
-- Pagination

-# Ecommerce

-- SignUp
-- SignIn
-- ProductPage
-- CartPage
-- PaymentPage

-# Youtube-----------------------

-## What is React ?
+# What is React ?

 React is a javaScript library used for creating UI
 It allow user to create Reusable UI component